-David, a 2016 graduate of Holland High School, attends Michigan State University this fall.
+A 2016 graduate of Holland High School, David is majoring in Computer Science at Michigan State University.

-David says he was just six years old when he began noticing on the television shows he was watching that minorities weren’t often pictured as successful people.
-Ever since, he has had a goal to show that he and other minorities could succeed.
+He says he was just six years old when he began noticing on television that minorities weren’t often pictured as successful people.
+Ever since, he has had a goal to show that he and other minorities can succeed.

 But how?
-David was smart enough to keep an eye on his sister who did very well in school.
-She became his role model for achieving and she set the academic bar very high.
-In fact it was the beginning of a friendly competition to do as well — or better — than she did!
+David kept an eye on his sister who did very well in school.
+She became his role model for achieving and set the academic bar very high.
+In fact, it was the beginning of a friendly competition to do as well, or better, than she did!

-What did receiving the Holland/Zeeland Promise mean for David?
+What did receiving the H/Z Promise Scholarship mean to David?

-“I remember when Stacy Timmerman, of the Community Foundation called my name at the honors assembly at Holland High.
-I stood up, but when I sat down I thought — Did she really call my name?
-Is this really happening?
-I really appreciate being able to receive this help from all the donors.
+“I really appreciate being able to receive this help.
 I know that college would have been a lot tougher and more stressful for both me and my family if we had to worry about money along the way.
 I know I will be putting this money to good use to further my education and hopefully one day I will donate alongside the rest of you!”

 “Do everything in your power to minimize those challenges, like applying for as many scholarships as possible if it’s a financial problem or getting a tutor if it’s more of a learning challenge.”